djplaner/memex/docs/sense/CASA/design-of-vue-lj-casa-3.md

 **Problem** Quasar tooltip component won't allow HTML as a tooltip - at least not from a variable.
 For now, sticking with just text.

+**Solution** Ended up going with Shoelace as the icons were also problematic in Quasar.

 ## People page root component

 Early implementation